MobiFlight/mobiflight-pcbs/dual-encoder-board/README.md

 with a 4 pin JST XH cable.

 The board has a 20x20mm pattern of M3 mounting holes, so you can use nylon standoffs and M3 machine screws to attach it to an acrylic panel for example.
+The encoder body is about 7mm tall, so 8mm standoffs work great.

 ![image](https://user-images.githubusercontent.com/2587818/204113602-29c45b36-56e6-4fd4-ba06-1d2413532c25.png)